American expat in France

 Expats who’ve moved to Toulouse cite walkability and the city’s transportation system as reasons for deciding to live in this part of France.
 And since Toulouse is near Spain, you can easily cross the border to visit France’s neighbor over a weekend.

-For more information about why these French cities (and a few others) are ideal for American’s looking to live in France, get an in depth overview here.
+For more information about why these French cities (and a few others) are ideal for American’s looking to live in France, get an in depth overview in our guide to moving to Europe.

 Living in France pros and cons